 Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: .
-3. Non-RPWs 8 that flow directly or indirectly into TNWs.
+3. Non-RPWs that flow directly or indirectly into TNWs.
 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: .
 4. Wetlands directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.
 Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: The wetlands on site are located within the flood plain of a very steep sloped stream corridor.
-The wetlands are contiguous to and continuous with the ordinary high water mark of the stream. □ Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: The wetlands on the subject property are directly abutting, directly connected to, and share a common outer jurisdictional boundary with the adjacent unnamed tributary to the Equinunk creek ■ Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW: Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Trovide acreage estimates for jurisdictional wedands in the review area.
 5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide acreage estimates for jurisdictional wetlands in the review area: acres.
 6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
 Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide estimates for jurisdictional wetlands in the review area: acres.
 7. As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.
 Demonstrate that impoundment was created from "waters of the U.S.," or Demonstrate that water meets the criteria for one of the categories presented above (1-6), or Demonstrate that water is isolated with a nexus to commerce (see E below).
-DE DLATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, GRADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY CH WATERS (CHECK ALL THAT APPLY):10 which are or could be used by interstate or foreign travelers for recreational or other purposes. from which fish or shellfish are or could be taken and sold in interstate or foreign commerce. which are or could be used for industrial purposes by industries in interstate commerce. r - r - r - r - r - r - r - r - r - r -
+DE OLATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, GRADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY CH WATERS (CHECK ALL THAT APPLY):10 which are or could be used by interstate or foreign travelers for recreational or other purposes. from which fish or shellfish are or could be taken and sold in interstate or foreign commerce. which are or could be used for industrial purposes by industries in interstate commerce.